TosbackCgusBridge-Bot/CGUs-versions/Centurylink/Terms of Service.md

 Go
 How can I find my Account Number?

 Why is this needed?
 As CenturyLink and Qwest merge companies, we are working hard to combine our systems.
 By supplying your home telephone or account number we will be able to get you to the right location.
 Thank you for your patience during the merger process.
-OK Customer Info Close Window For Home For Business
+OK Attention!
+Your browser settings show that JavaScript is disabled.
+Customer Info Close Window For Home For Business

 *   Small Business - Up to 10 Employees
 *   Medium Business - More than 10 Employees